vmutti/AnsibleCollections/collections/alacritty/roles/install/README.md

 `controller_alacritty_config_dir` or `controller_tools_config_dir`: Either the directory on the controller holding the alacritty user configuration or the controller directory that has an `alacritty` subdirectory containing these configurations respectively.

+`alacritty_usernames`: list of usernames to configure with backed up alacritty configuratations

 Dependencies
 ------------